husarion/rosbot_xl_ros/README.md

 ### `rosbot_xl_bringup`

-Package that contains launch, which starts all base functionalities.
+Package that contains launch, which starts all base functionalities with the microros agent.
 Also configs for `robot_localization` and `laser_filters` are defined there.

 ### `rosbot_xl_description`